Trades Union Certification Officer: Certification Officer

 David Cockburn was appointed on 1 August 2001 and re-appointed in 2004, 2007, 2010 and 2012.
-Mr Cockburn retired on 30 June 2016.
+Cockburn retired on 30 June 2016.
 He has chaired the Industrial Law Society (ILS), the Employment Lawyers Association (ELA), and the Employment Law Committee of the Law Society.
 He was also the founder treasurer of the Institute of Employment Rights.
 He is currently a vice-president of the ILS and the ELA and a member of the editorial board of the Encyclopaedia of Employment Law and the Industrial Law Journal.
-He is also a part-time chairman of Employment Tribunals and a Visiting Professor at the Middlesex University Business School.
+He is also a part-time chairman of Employment Tribunals and a visiting professor at the Middlesex University Business School.

 Gerard Walker was appointed as the Certification Officer by the Secretary of State for Business, Innovation and Skills on 29 June 2016.
 The appointment was on an interim basis for the period 1 July 2016 to 30 November 2016.
 The appointment was extended on 24 November 2016 and was extended until December 2017.
 Walker was responsible for a ruling that foster carers could not form a union, which was then reversed by the Court of Appeal in National Union of Professional Foster Carers v Certification Officer [2021] EWCA Civ 548 as a violation of fundamental human rights and the Act of Parliament.

 Sarah Bedwell was appointed as Certification Officer in December 2017.

+Stephen Hardy took up the role on 1 October 2025.